 Walk the Wan Chai Heritage Trail

-With Hong Kong’s ultra-modern face often taking center stage, it’s destinations like the Wan Chai Heritage Trail that put the city’s roots into perspective.
-Located just next to Central & Admiralty on Hong Kong Island, the Wan Chai district is one of the oldest parts of the settlement.
-Here, you’ll uncover some of the Chinese territory’s most compelling historical attractions.
+While Hong Kong’s ultra-modern face often takes center stage, destinations like the Wan Chai Heritage Trail put the city’s roots into perspective.
+Located just next to Central and Admiralty on Hong Kong Island, the Wan Chai district is one of the oldest parts of the settlement.
+In this neighborhood, you’ll uncover some of the Chinese territory’s most compelling historical attractions.